adil192/pop-shell/README.md

 I'm working on this just for fun: there isn't much interesting here from a user perspective.

 Summary of my changes:
+- Features:
+  - Added GNOME 51 support.
+  - Added a setting to stop Pop Shell from resetting your windows' positions when untiling.
+- Fixes:
+  - Fixed some tiling jank with a fixed [`area_right` function](https://github.com/adil192/pop-shell/blob/63f0fa4df67182119b2c54b2377f1290e2ec2063/src/fork.ts#L77).
+    This can possibly be upstreamed but needs benchmarking to see if it's actually an improvement or just placebo.
+  - Added some floating window exceptions for the Steam sign-in dialog and Firefox Picture-in-Picture windows.
+  - Fixed brief flickers in active hints when tiling/untiling/moving windows.
+- Developer experience:
   - Replaced manual `.d.ts` bindings with [gjsify/gnome-shell](https://github.com/gjsify/gnome-shell).
   - Updated to [Typescript 7](https://devblogs.microsoft.com/typescript/announcing-typescript-7-0/) for 10x faster builds and type checking.
+  - Enabled eslint for code style and reducing dynamic types.
   - Removed legacy code for X11 and old GNOME versions (3.x).
-- Added GNOME 51 support.
   - Added some basic CI to make sure code at least compiles.
-- Fixed some tiling jank with a fixed [`area_right` function](https://github.com/adil192/pop-shell/blob/63f0fa4df67182119b2c54b2377f1290e2ec2063/src/fork.ts#L77).
-  This can possibly be upstreamed but needs benchmarking to see if it's actually an improvement or just placebo.
-- Added some floating window exceptions for the Steam sign-in dialog and Firefox Picture-in-Picture windows.

 ---